prefapp/charts/charts/argo-workflows-operations/README.md

 ### Features Configuration

 The operations configuration should define a list of operations.
-Each feature should specify the following properties:
+Each operation should specify the following properties:

-- `name`: The name of the feature.
+- `name`: The name of the operation.
 - `cron`: The cron schedule for the operation.
 - `timezone` (optional, replaces the global configuration): The timezone for the cron schedule.
 - `managed_identity` (optional, replaces the global configuration): The managed identity properties for the Azure service principal.